gfx/Android-EncryptUtils/README.md

 This is a set of class libraries that provides a way to save credentials in Android devices.

-Note that this is not perfectly secure because private keys could not be concealed so the attacker are able to decrypt data if they have the device.
-However, this library should prevent from 10-minutes cracking.
+Note that this is not perfectly secure because private keys could not be concealed so the attacker are able to decrypt data if they have the device and enough time.
+However, this library should prevent data from 10-munutes cracking.

 ## Encryption